number571/go-peer/README.md

 <img src="cmd/hidden_lake/loader/_images/hll_logo.png" alt="hll_logo.png"/>

 The `Hidden Lake Loader` is a smallest service of the Hidden Lake network applications.
 It is used to redirect traffic from HLT producers (storages) to HLT consumers.
+Previously, it was used as a component of HLM, and then HLS applications.

 ### How it works